-Do you have a loyalty cards for every supermarket you regularly shop at?
-If so, are you making the most of the rewards?
+Do you have a loyalty card for every supermarket you regularly shop at?
+If so, are you making the most of the points and rewards?

 A fairly large percentage of most peoples income is spent in supermarkets.
 Therefore even a small % saving can amount to something more worthwhile over the course of a year or more.